HimanshuAttri/AutoSyncWindowsSystemTime/README.md

 #Whats The Problem?

-When my old laptop's CMOS bios batteries drained on every startup my pc time needs to be up-dated manually.
+When my old laptop's CMOS  batteries drained on every startup my pc time needs to be up-dated manually.